 When it comes to gas appliances and fixtures in the home, it is important that everything is up to code.
 If not, there is no guarantee that the different components will work, and this creates a dangerous situation for anyone inside the home.
 And with winter right around the corner, those of us with a gas furnace or fireplace need to be extra careful.

 “This is the deal when it comes to gas, years ago there were components that were used as shut-off valves that the plumbing board and manufacturers have come to realize are ineffective and not safe,” said John Moore Services Senior Operations Manager Joe Bany.
 “These devices are now obsolete and illegal, which means as a plumber I can’t go in a store and buy one to replace in your house.
-Just because it is illegal doesn’t mean it is not working of functioning, it just means that there is a greater chance it will malfunction and with it, your home will not pass inspection.”
+Just because it is illegal doesn’t mean it is not working or functioning, it just means that there is a greater chance it will malfunction and with it, your home plumbing up to code or will not pass inspection.”

 The Preston’s had what is called a spring-loaded valve, and that particular type of valve was commonly used years ago.